 Preparing for both forms of rehab are radically different.

-To prepare for inpatient rehab usually, you have to be aware of what items are allowed and pack accordingly.
-You have to make sure that you have transportation to and from the rehab center.
+To prepare for inpatient rehab, you usually have to be aware of what items are allowed and pack accordingly.
+You have to make sure that you have transportation to and from the addiction center.
 Speak to your employer and let them know how long you’ll be gone.

 The most important step is preparing your family.
 Prepare living arrangements for children and pets.
 You should also ensure that they know when and where to meet you in case of an emergency

-How Does Georgia Law differ when it comes to Inpatient and Outpatient?
+How Does Georgia Law differ when it comes to Inpatient and Outpatient Rehab?

 Pros and Cons of Inpatient vs Outpatient Rehab

-When you look at the differences between inpatient vs outpatient treatment the most obvious one is medical monitoring.
+When you look at the differences between inpatient and outpatient treatment the most obvious one is medical monitoring.
 Inpatient rehab gives you the chance to detox being supervised.

 This can be life-saving when detoxing from alcoholism and some other drugs carry risks like seizures and high blood pressure.
 When coming down from other drugs there are psychological risks like suicidal thoughts and hallucinations.